awoie/vp-token-spec/README.md

 ## Introduction

 This specification extends OpenID Connect with support for presentation of claims via W3C Verifiable Credentials.
 This allows existing OpenID Connect RPs to extends their reach towards claims sources asserting claims in this format.
 It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.

-This specification supports two ways to present Verifiable Credentials.
-Its is possible to provide the RP directly with a Verificable Credential or to use a Verifiable Presentation.

-The Verifiable Credential (VC) can be used to assert claims towards a Verifier under some circumstances.
-Either the credential is a bearer credential, i.e. it is not bound to a certain secret that requires proof of control when presenting the credential, or the link between the subject of the credential and the presenter of the credential can be established by other means, e.g. by proofing control over the subject's DID in the same process.

-Verifiable Presentations (VP) are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
-A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

-There are two credential formats to VCs and VPs: JSON or JSON-LD.
-There are also two proof formats to VCs and VPs: JWT and Linked Data Proofs.
-Each of those formats has different properties and capabilites and each of them comes with different proof types.
-Proof formats are agnostic to the credential format chosen.
-However, the JSON credential format is commonly used with JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-web-token).
-JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-ld).

-This specification introduces the following mechanisms to exchange verifiable credentials objectes between OpenID OPs and RPs.

-* JWT claims (`verifiable_presentations` and `verifiable_credentials`) used as generic container objects to embed verifiable credential objects into ID tokens or userinfo responses.
-* New token types VP Token and VC Token contain verifiable credentials objects.

-Applications can use all beforementioned assertion and proof formats with this specification.

 ## Use Cases